 How large is Old Seminole Heights?
 It encompasses all of the property north of Hillsborough Avenue to the Hillsborough River; east of the river to 22nd Street and south of Hillsborough Avenue to Martin Luther King Boulevard between Florida Avenue and I-275.
 A large chunk of real estate!
 Have a look at our map for a better idea of our boundaries.

 How do you maintain a neighborhood feeling in such a large area?
 We accomplish it with a strong, pro-active neighborhood association.
 The Old Seminole Heights Neighborhood Association (OSHNA) is the cohesive force within our boundaries and is our collective voice on a myriad of issues affecting our community.
 As the largest neighborhood association in the city, with over 500 members, it has the attention and respect of our government officials.

-OSHNA holds quarterly general membership meetings in a "town hall" format, during which all residents can voice suggestions, questions and concerns.
-The nine member board, comprised of four officers and five trustees, has monthly meetings which are open to anyone wishing to attend.
+OSHNA holds quarterly general membership meetings on the fourth Tuesday of every month in a “town hall” format, during which all residents can voice suggestions, questions and concerns.
+The nine member board, comprised of four officers and five trustees, has monthly meetings on the third Tuesday of every month which are open to anyone wishing to attend.
 See our neighborhood calendar for dates and times.